Who’s eligible for auto enrolment

 Earns less than £5,876 a year

-Part-time and temporary staff will need to be assessed using the same eligibility criteria that you would use for the rest of your employees.
+Part time and temporary staff need to be assessed using the same eligibility criteria as the rest of your employees.

-If you employ someone on a part-time or temporary basis, and their monthly earnings are above the minimum amount required for automatic-enrolment, you will still need to auto-enrol them in your workplace pension scheme.
-If they don’t meet the minimum thresholds required for auto-enrolment, they maintain the same rights to opt-in or join your pension scheme as all other employees.
+If you employ someone on a part time or temporary basis and their monthly earnings are above the minimum amount required for auto enrolment, you’ll still need to auto enrol them onto your workplace pension scheme.
+If they don’t meet the minimum criteria required for auto enrolment, they maintain the same rights to opt-in or join your pension scheme as all other employees.

-If any of your employees have variable earnings or their earnings fluctuate, in a month where their wages increase above the monthly minimum for auto-enrolment they will be automatically-enrolled in your pension scheme.
-They will then remain a member of the pension scheme going forwards.
-Further contributions may or may not be due depending on their future pay and the basis on which you are calculating contributions.
+If any of your employees have variable earnings or their earnings fluctuate, in a month where their wages increase above the monthly minimum for auto enrolment they’ll be auto-enrolled onto your pension scheme.
+They’ll then remain members of the pension scheme.
+Further contributions may or may not be due depending on their future pay and the basis on which you’re calculating contributions.

-If any of your part-time and temporary staff or staff on variable earnings do not wish to be a member of your workplace pension scheme, they can opt-out.
+If any of your part time or temporary employees or staff on variable earnings don’t wish to be a member of your workplace pension scheme, they can opt-out.

-For some groups of employees, it may be worth postponing when you assess them for auto-enrolment.
-You can find out more about postponement here.
+For some groups of employees, it might be worth postponing when you assess them for auto enrolment.